Ruth Dreifuss: Early life and education

-Ruth Dreifuss was born 9 January 1940 in St. Gallen, Switzerland, the second of two children, to Sidney Dreifuss (1899-1956), a merchant, and Jeanne "Johanna" (née Bicard; 1905-1962), a secretary.
+Ruth Dreifuss was born 9 January 1940 in St. Gallen, Switzerland, the second of two children, to Sidney Dreifuss (18991956), a merchant, and Jeanne "Johanna" (née Bicard; 19051962), a secretary.
 Her elder brother, Jean-Jacques Dreifuss, is a professor emeritus at the University of Geneva.
 Her paternal family belongs to the oldest Jewish families of Switzerland settled in Endingen.
 Her maternal family originally hailed from Horbourg-Wihr in Alsace, they became citizens in Boppelsen in 1886.
 Officially, Dreifuss is non-denominational; however, she considers herself a secular Jew.

 In 1945, the family relocated to Geneva, where Dreifuss attended École de Sécheron, since 1947.
-After secondary school (Rue Neckar) she attended a commercial school, completing a general business diploma.
+After secondary school (Rue Necker) she attended a commercial school, completing a general business diploma.
 In 1958, she started to study social studies at the Haute école de travail social in Geneva, concurrently she attended several courses at the University of Geneva and its then-affiliated Graduate Institute of Development Studies.
 In 1970, aged 30, she obtained a Master of Arts in Economics from this university.